-The class content has been logically divided into ten subject areas: 0) Welcome; 1) Introduction; 2) Methodology; 3) Models, Then and Now; 4) Start Within – Inner Landscape; 5) Start Within – Feedback for Self-Assessment; 6) Beginner’s Mind; 7) Beyond Tolerance; 8) Creation Care; 9) Minister as Healer; 10) Communication.
-It is also available all on one page for easiest access.
-In addition, an eTextbook and video notes smooth the path so the experience can be immersive rather than an exercise in rote memorization.
-In-depth video content is reinforced by quizzes that you can take multiple times, to reinforce learning.
+The class content has been logically divided into ten subject areas: 0) Welcome; 1) Introduction; 2) Methodology; 3) Models, Then and Now; 4) Start Within – Inner Landscape; 5) Start Within – Feedback for Self-Assessment; 6) Beginner’s Mind; 7) Beyond Tolerance; 8) Creation Care; 9) Communication; 10) Minister as Healer.
+Video notes smooth the path so the experience can be immersive rather than an exercise in note-taking.
+Quizzes are meant to underscore and reinforce what you have learned.
 Supplementary reading and media exploration suggestions, journaling, contemplative prayer practice, and short-yet-powerful exercises round out the experience.

-Because of the immersive, experiential, transformative design of this course, set alongside new models for critical thinking, students should be open to the possibility of experiencing discontinuity as they ask deep questions, practice contemplation within the context of their faith tradition, and undertake practical exercises.
-Students will: engage with others, seeking feedback and practicing active listening; engage with sacred texts, using a guided, stepwise approach; and gain insights from others who have chosen the healer’s path.
-See below, for a few screen captures that will give you a sense of the flavor of the class:
+Because of the immersive, experiential design of this course, students should be open to the possibility of experiencing a temporary sense of discontinuity as they ask deep questions, discover new approaches to problems, practice contemplation and active listening, wrestle with sacred texts, seek feedback, experiment with journaling, and gain key insights offered by boots-on-the-ground practitioners.
+Below are a few screen captures to give you a sense of the class flavor:

-We thank you for your interest in this class, which has been a labor of love, and has been many years in development, and will be launching soon, Godwilling.
+We thank you for your interest in this class, which has been a labor of love, and has been many years in development.

 Rev. Dr. Lauren Speeth